 "I Need Me" tells the story of a woman grappling with the decision to leave a man.
 The first line of the song is stark and powerful: "No matter how I feel, how you feel is better."
 The line begins and ends the song, and Rae said that it's the line that sums up the message of the song.
 "As humans we will forget where we were, who we were with and what we were doing, but never how we were made to feel," Rae said.
 The song recently hit the Top 30 on Music Row's Country Breakout Chart, making Rae the fastest rising independent country artist to chart since Aaron Watson.

 "As humans we will forget where we were, who we were with and what we were doing, but never how we were made to feel." — Camille Rae

-The sadness portrayed in the video ends on a higher note with the last scene of the video, indicating a hopefulness in the video.
-Rae used the video as a way to tell people to live their lives, and to not be afraid of doing what is best for themselves.
+The sadness portrayed in the video ends on a higher note with the last scene, indicating a hopefulness in the video.
+Rae used the video as a way to tell people to live their lives and to not be afraid of doing what is best for themselves.
 "Are you going to choose to stay and drown in this life around you or are you going to make the terrifying, yet liberating sacrifices to be happy and whole?"
 Rae said.
 "The last scene tells my audience that I chose me."

 Watch the video below.